MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/roadmap-for-device-and-driver-installation--windows-vista-and-later-.md

 -   Step 5: Preproduction-sign your driver package to test with Secure Boot.

-    Preproduction-signing refers to using the WHQL/WHCP preproduction certificate to sign a prerelease version of a [driver package](driver-packages.md) for use on retail/production systems without having to enable TESTSINGING.
+    Preproduction-signing refers to using the WHQL/WHCP preproduction certificate to sign a prerelease version of a [driver package](driver-packages.md) for use on retail/production systems without having to enable TESTSIGNING.
 This capability allows developers to test drivers with Secure Boot on before release-signing their driver package.

     For more information, see [Preproduction Driver Signing and Testing](./preproduction-driver-signing-and-install.md).